 Established in 2019, SFA Skillnet is a multi-sector learning network for small and medium sized enterprises (SMEs).
 Working in partnership with its members, the network runs programmes supported by government funding to address skills gaps within the industry. |

 Skillnet Ireland is mandated to support private sector enterprise.
-Public sector organisations and companies based outside the Republic of Ireland cannot become part of a Skillnet network.
-Charities and not-for-profit organisations can take part in Skillnet training courses by ensuring the payment for training does not come from public funds.
-Contact Geraldine to discuss this further.
+Public sector organisations and companies based outside the Republic of Ireland unfortunately cannot become part of a Skillnet network.
+Charities and not-for-profit organisations can take part in Skillnet training courses, by ensuring the payment for training does not come from public funds.
+Contact Geraldine Lavin, the SFA Skillnet Network Manager to discuss this further.

 For further information this courses, please contact Quelba Lima on email@example.com.